gulp-cookery/gulp-chef/README.md

 ### Gulp Task

-Start from gulp 4.0, a normal gulp task takes `undefined` as context, and returns stream / promise, or call `done()` callback when finished.
+Starting from gulp 4.0, a normal gulp task takes `undefined` as context, and returns stream / promise, or call `done()` callback when finished.
 ```
 function gulpTask(done) {